MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 ## Turn off the ability to chat

-When you turn off the ability to chat, the HoloLens user sees the "Chat is unavailable" message in the chat message box and a no-entry symbol appears on the right side of the message box.
+When you turn off the ability to chat, the HoloLens user sees the "Chat is unavailable" message in the chat message box.

 ![Screenshot of Chat window with chat messaging disabled.](media/calling-teams-policies-chat-disabled.JPG "Screenshot of Chat window with chat messaging disabled")